 Excess Interest.
 Excess interest is created when interest collections received on the trust student loans during a collection period and related investment earnings exceed the interest on the notes at the related note interest rates and certain fees and expenses of the issuing entity.
 Excess interest with respect to the trust student loans is intended to provide "first loss" protection for the notes.
 Excess interest (as part of all interest collections) will be collected and deposited into the collection account and will become part of the Available Funds.
 There can be no assurance as to the rate, timing or amount, if any, of excess interest.
 The application of excess interest to the payment of principal on your notes will affect the weighted average life and yield on your investment.
-Excess interest not applied to make required distributions on any distribution date, and not deposited into the reserve account, will be paid to the trust certificateholder and will not be available on subsequent distribution dates to make payments on any class of the notes.
+Excess interest not applied to make required distributions on any distribution date, and not deposited into the reserve account, will be paid to the trust certificateholder and will not be available on subsequent distribution dates to make payments on the notes.

 Overcollateralization.
 Overcollateralization represents the amount by which the Pool Balance exceeds the outstanding principal amount of the notes.
 The amount of overcollateralization will vary from time to time depending on the rate and timing of the principal payments on the student loans, capitalization of interest and the occurrence of losses on the trust student loans.
+On the closing date, overcollateralization is expected to equal approximately 4.06% of the outstanding principal amount of the notes.
+Overcollateralization is expected to build over time.
 The overcollateralization will be available to absorb losses on the trust student loans that are not otherwise covered by amounts on deposit in the reserve account, the capitalized interest account or excess interest on the trust student loans, if any, and to cover shortfalls in interest on the notes that could result from the relatively low interest rate on the trust student loans on the one hand as compared to the interest rate on the notes and fees and expenses of the issuing entity on the other hand.

 Overcollateralization Amount.
 The overcollateralization amount represents the amount by which the Adjusted Pool Balance exceeds the outstanding principal amount of the notes.
-On the closing date, the overcollateralization amount is expected to equal 6.20% of the Adjusted Pool Balance.
+On the closing date, the initial overcollateralization amount is expected to equal approximately 8.46% of the Adjusted Pool Balance.
 The application of Available Funds described under "-Distributions-Distributions from the Collection Account" above is designed to build the level of the overcollateralization amount to, and maintain it at, the Specified Overcollateralization Amount.

 Reserve Account.
-The reserve account will be created with an initial deposit by the depositor on the closing date of cash in an amount equal to \$4,982,056.
-The reserve account may be replenished on each distribution date, by a deposit into it of the amount, if any, necessary to reinstate the balance of the reserve account to the Specified Reserve Account Balance from the amount of Available Funds remaining after payment for that distribution date under clauses (a) through (h) under "-Distributions-Distributions from the Collection Account" in this prospectus supplement above.
+The reserve account will be created with an initial deposit by the depositor on the closing date of cash in an amount equal to \$4,968,652.
+The reserve account may be replenished on each distribution date, by a deposit into it of the amount, if any, necessary to reinstate the balance of the reserve account to the Specified Reserve Account Balance from the amount of Available Funds remaining after payment for that distribution date under clauses (a) through (c) under "-Distributions-Distributions from the Collection Account" in this prospectus supplement above.

-If the market value of securities and cash in the reserve account on any distribution date is sufficient to pay the remaining principal amount of and interest accrued on the notes and any carryover servicing fee, these assets will be so applied on that distribution date.
+If the market value of securities and cash in the reserve account on any distribution date is sufficient, together with Available Funds for such distribution date, to pay the remaining principal amount of and interest accrued on the notes and any unpaid primary servicing fees and administration fees and expenses, these assets will be so applied on that distribution date.